 Flash a card and have the child project two to three card up or down.
 Otherwise a dice can be used to randomized the projection number.

-If the card flashed is the Jack of Spades, a ‘2’ projection can be 8 of Spades / King of Spades.
+If the card flashed is the 8 of Spades, a ‘2’ projection can be 6 of Spades / 10 of Spades.

 Throw a tennis ball rhythmically back and forth from one hand to another while spelling a word out alphabetically one by one.